-Wrapping each shoe in tissue or wrapping paper is important in avoiding damage to your shoes.
+Wrapping each shoe in tissue or wrapping paper is important in avoiding damage to your shoes and the best way to pack shoes when moving.
 Place a sheet of paper on the floor and simply place one shoe in the corner and fold until it's covered.
 Do the same with the other shoe in the remaining half of the paper.
 Make sure you've secured the parcel with plenty of brown tape.

 If you're using recycled sheets of paper to wrap around your shoes, make sure the paper is clean and free of stains and dirt as this will easily transfer onto your shoes.